 About AMP!

-The ConocoPhillips Applied Mathematics Program (AMP!) aims to create a cadre of exceptional teacher leaders who will enhance teaching and learning in the Greater Houston metropolitan area and improve students’ success in mathematics and science.
-The program is offered for 5th Grade Science & Mathematics; 6th Grade Science & Mathematics; 7th Grade Science & Mathematics; 8th Grade Science & Mathematics; and Algebra I & Biology teacher pairs.
+The Applied Math Program (AMP!) is supported by the generosity of ConocoPhillips and provides this unique professional development free of charge to all math and science teachers.
+AMP! aims to create a cadre of exceptional teacher leaders who will enhance teaching and learning in the Greater Houston metropolitan area and improve students’ success in mathematics and science.
+The program is offered for 5th Grade Science & Mathematics; 6th Grade Science & Mathematics; 7th Grade Science & Mathematics; 8th Grade Science & Mathematics; and Algebra I & Biology teachers.

-AMP! is designed to have Science & Mathematics teachers attend as a team representing their school.
-The program uses inquiry-based teaching strategies to provide innovative and unique professional development.
-Teachers learn how to integrate their partner's subject area into their own instruction in order to develop an authentic STEM environment on campus.
+AMP! encourages Science & Mathematics teachers to attend as a grade-level pair, but it is not required; teachers may also apply individually.
+The program uses inquiry-based teaching strategies to offer innovative, unique professional development.
+Teachers learn to integrate other subject areas into their instruction to develop an authentic STEM environment in their classrooms and on campus.
 AMP! includes hands-on and laboratory activities, guided discussions, and guest lectures.
+There is no obligation for teachers or the campus to use our exemplar curriculum.

 AMP!
 Benefits

-- Increase mathematics and science content, as well as pedagogical knowledge of 5th–9th grade teachers by selecting pairs of mathematics and science teachers from the same campus, and support their further enrichment through intensive professional development.
+- Increase mathematics and science content and pedagogical knowledge among 5th–8th-grade teachers and Algebra 1 & Biology teachers (single or in pairs), and support their further enrichment through intensive professional development.

-- Increase student engagement and achievement in STEM with a focus on inquiry in mathematics by making connections between inquiry science and applied mathematics through engaging, creative, and rigorous learning experiences for students.
+- Increase student engagement and achievement in STEM by connecting inquiry science and applied mathematics through engaging, creative, and rigorous learning experiences.

 - Create a supportive and rewarding environment to sustain teachers in high-needs schools by establishing professional learning communities, support team learning and team building, and provide mentoring, coaching, and training to successfully implement the Texas Essential Knowledge and Skills (TEKS).